C.D. Titán

-Club Deportivo Titan de Texistepeque is a Salvadoran football club based in Texistepeque, Santa Ana Department, El Salvador.
+Club Deportivo Titán is a Salvadoran professional football club based in Texistepeque, Santa Ana Department, El Salvador.

 The club currently participates in the Segunda División de Fútbol Salvadoreño.
 Their home stadium is Cancha Sandoval.

 History

 Founded in 1930, Titán won their first league title on 26 December 2010, with a victory over Juventud Independiente, thanks to a goal from Panamanian striker Víctor Barrera.
 They won their second title however both time they lost their promotion matches to Juventud Independiente and Santa Tecla F.C.
 On 9 July, Titan sent a message on their official page announcing due to financial trouble the club sold their spot in the segunda division to C.D.
 Sonsonate.

+Titan announced on their social media page on July 13, 2024, that they have acquired a spot in the Primera division, purchasing the spot of Jocoro.

+FESFUT announced with Jocoro failure to meet the requirement to register in the Primera Division, they would lose their spot and therefore could sell their spot to Titan.
+Despite protest and pleas from Titan board to be allowed to take the spot and give a slight extension to the club for meet the requirement, On June 18, 2024 FESFUT President Humberto Sáenz Marinero announced the league will proceed with 11 teams.

+On January 11, 2025 C.D.
+Titan announced on the team social media platform that due to several sponsors pulling support, high team cost and lack of fans support, the club announced they would be withdrawing from the Clausura 2025 season.